 5. There’s no law that says you MUST WEAR MATERNITY CLOTHES.

 I swear I thought I HAD to wear all maternity clothes when I was pregnant with my son as my “pregnancy wardrobe”.
 The very word “maternity” garners a huge price premium and you’ll almost always save money by shopping at non maternity stores.
 I always think non maternity clothes are cuter so if you can make what you’ve got work for you, I always think the end result will be better, cheaper, and much more flattering on your cute figure.

 The proof is in the pudding, right?
 Here are two photos of me rocking non maternity clothing while most definitely pregnant.

 If you’ve got stretchy dresses, WEAR THEM.
 While I normally gravitate more to loose fitting clothes when I’m not pregnant, I think a good tight dress is always cute on a baby belly.
 Plus a stretchy dress and sneakers is just plain comfortable.

 If you don’t already have a pregnancy uniform, I’m issuing you one today.
 Go grab a pair of leggings and a tank top.
 Boom- uniform complete.
 Feel free to add a hat and birks to said uniform.
 Your leggings and tank top do not, I repeat, do NOT need to be maternity.
 In fact, I prefer a legging that doesn’t go over my belly to tell you the truth.

 I hope these tips, hacks, and photos helped you to see that you really can get a lot of life out of the clothes you already own when you’re pregnant!

 What do you think?
-Did you make your wardrobe work for you while you were pregnant?
+Did you make your wardrobe work for your pregnancy wardrobe?
+Did you skip the “maternity clothes”?
 If you have any great tips to add to my list, please leave a comment and share them!